Holoaden bradei: Description

 It is a small frog that has an olive-brown skin color with irregular dark patches around its body.
 The belly of the frog is a cream color, and the tips of the frog's hands are a bright yellow.
 It has a large, wide head with an oval body and a rounded snout.
 It has short limbs, and has large eyes that face forward.
 The Highland frog's eyes have diamond-shaped pupils.
 The female frogs are slightly larger than the male frogs.
 The length of their snouts have been recorded up to 3.7 centimeters.

 Distribution and habitat

 Itatiaia highland frogs are a terrestrial species.
 They are often found under mulch, leaves, and stones in open grasslands or sparse forests.
 They have also been known to live in burrows and other shaded places.
-In addition, they are also known to reside in shrublands, particularly in the moist areas.
+They are also known to reside in shrublands, particularly in the moist areas.
 As the name suggests, they are found in the highlands of the Itatiaia Mountains in Brazil, specifically in the states of Rio de Janeiro, Sâo Paulo, and Minas Gerais.
 They are found at elevations of around 2,100 to 2,600 meters above sea level.
 They were frequently found there up until the 1970s, but have not been seen since 1976.
 Because of this, they are believed to most likely be extinct.